Sherry Lansing: Acting

-Lansing briefly dabbled in acting, appearing as Susan in the 1970 rom-com Loving, starring Eva Marie Saint and George Segal.
-Also in 1970, Lansing played Amelita in Academy Award-winning director Howard Hawks’ last film Rio Lobo, starring John Wayne.
+Lansing briefly dabbled in acting in 1970, appearing as Susan in the rom-com Loving, starring Eva Marie Saint and George Segal, and Amelita in Academy Award-winning director Howard Hawks' last film Rio Lobo, starring John Wayne.
 Lansing also appeared in several television shows and documentaries about films, and the actors, and actresses, starring in them.
 Dissatisfied with her own acting skills, she decided to learn more about the film industry from the ground up.

 Production

 Lansing took a job with MGM as head script reader.
-She then became VP of Production at Columbia Pictures and oversaw two highly-successful films, The China Syndrome and Kramer vs. Kramer, both released in 1979.
+She then became VP of Production at Columbia Pictures and oversaw two highly successful films, The China Syndrome and Kramer vs. Kramer, both released in 1979.
 Her work at Columbia Pictures eventually led to an appointment with 20th Century Fox in 1980, at age 35, as the first female production president of a major studio.
 She resigned in December 1982 and became a partner with Stanley R. Jaffe (with whom she shares a birthday) to form Jaffe-Lansing Productions based at Paramount Pictures.
 The company released a consistent string of minor hits through Paramount before achieving box-office success with Fatal Attraction in 1987, for which Jaffe and Lansing received Academy Award nominations for Best Picture the following year.

 The partnership also produced The Accused (1988) starring Jodie Foster, about rape and its impact on a victim's life.
 The film featured a graphic rape scene and was highly controversial when released.
 Made with a small budget of $6 million, it grossed over $37 million worldwide, becoming a box office hit.

 Other Jaffe-Lansing productions include Black Rain (1989), starring Michael Douglas, Andy Garcia, and Ken Takakura, as well as School Ties (1992), starring Brendan Fraser.
 On her own, Lansing produced the very successful Indecent Proposal (1993), starring Robert Redford, Demi Moore, and Woody Harrelson.